 ¼ cup of mashed avocado equals one whole egg

 - Yes!!
 Avocados are an amazing egg substitutes in baking.
-Avocados are a great binding agent and the fat content is great for giving recipes moisture.
+The fat content is great for giving recipes moisture.
 Using an avocado can help make your recipes healthier because you won’t need to use as much oil or vegan butter.

 Fruit or veggie puree